dudziakm/syringe/ROADMAP.md

 This is more of a backlog than roadmap, these stories are in no particular order.

 ###Refactors
-1. Remove RavenDb and put MongoDB there
+1. [DONE] Remove RavenDb and put MongoDB there
 2. Ensure all repository actions go through a service.
 3. Re-engineer the runner (pair up)
 4. Better test coverage of the runners, docs.